Alert

 Building Requirements

 Licensed motor vehicle dealers must meet all the previously listed criteria to pass inspection.
-Because licensed wholesalers cannot sell vehicles to individuals, they are not required to maintain a permanent place of business and lot or to display a sign.
-However, wholesalers are required to house their records at the location indicated on their application and license.
+Because licensed wholesalers cannot sell vehicles to individuals, they are not required to have a display lot or a sign.
+However, all dealers are required to house their records at the location indicated on their application and license.

 Buyer Guides